Debunking The Top Myths Surrounding AI

 3. Myth: AI is only for elite enterprises

-In a 2018 study, Narrative Science found that the number of businesses utilizing AI grew by 60% year-over-year, but still only 15% of businesses are taking advantage of the technology.
+, Narrative Science found that the number of businesses utilizing AI grew by 60% year-over-year, but still only 15% of businesses are taking advantage of the technology.
 While much of the innovation is happening with tech giants like Google, Apple, and Facebook, the technology is now available and capable of helping all businesses large and small.